 Sarah, perhaps due to her gift of prophecy, knew that Hagar conceived immediately because of Abraham’s righteousness and his prayers to have a child.

-Of course, Abraham naturally assumed he would have this child with Sarah, but he had neglected to specifically include his wife in his prayers!
-Sarah prophesized that this birth would have far-reaching and potentially devastating effects for the Jewish people.
-We later learn that Ishmael became the forbearer of the Arab nation that in the future would be at war with the Hebrews for the land of Israel.
+Of course, Abraham naturally assumed he would have this child with Sarah, but he had neglected to include his wife in his prayers specifically!
+Sarah prophesized that this birth would have far-reaching and potentially devastating effects on the Jewish people.
+We later learn that Ishmael became the forbearer of the Arab nation that would, in the future, be at war with the Hebrews for the land of Israel.

 Judge and prophet Deborah was only one of a few women described as a prophet in the Old Testament (the others are: Miriam (Exodus.
 15:20), Huldah (2 Kings 22:14; 2 Chronicles 34:22), Sarah, Hannah, Abigail, Esther, Noadiah – false prophet (Nehemiah 6:14), and “the prophetess” (from the book of Isaiah 8:3).

-The only other person who was a combination of prophet and judge was Samuel.
+Samuel was the only other person who was a combination of prophet and judge.
 (Now that’s some impressive company!)

 According to the Book of Judges, Deborah was a prophetess and the only female judge mentioned in the Bible.
 Many texts also believe that she was also a wife.
 The same word is used in Hebrew for “woman” and “wife,” so we don’t know for sure if Deborah was a “woman of Lappidoth” (a place) or “wife of Lappidoth” (a person)